cmhh/seasadj/README.md

 }
 ```

 Here, we account for the metafile by including the series in the array in the same order.
 We do not need the path information for the purpose of calling the service, though internally the service will handle this for us.
 This will prove far more convenient in practice than the traditional setup&ndash;we have traded 4 files here for a single JSON file / string.
-Actually, the rationalisation can be geater still.
+Actually, the rationalisation can be greater still.
 It is not uncommon to provide the time series data for each series in separate files, and the path to the data as a parameter in the specification.
 In this case, we would have had 6 input files (we do not need to provide data for composites).
 In our case, we will require that the data always be present in the specification, and we forbid the use of separate files and paths.

 ### Mapping X13-ARIMA-SEATS Outputs